Easy To Follow Do It Yourself (DIY) Lawn Care Charleston SC Landscaping

 Easy Do It Yourself Lawn & Grass Care For Southern Turf

-I live in Mount Pleasant SC a suburb of Charleston SC, and it took me about 6 years to figure it out and devise a system after having talked to a few landscape buddies and one very experienced Columbia SC landscaper, trial and error, etc..
+I live in Mount Pleasant SC and it took me about 6 years to figure it out and devise a system after having talked to a few landscape buddies and one very experienced Columbia SC landscaper, trial and error, etc..
 I finally got it a few years ago.
 I didn’t know a thing about taking care of a lawn really because I had never had one until I built my house in 2006 so I was just winging it without a clue.
 As you can imagine it was a serious learning process of problems.
 Luckily, for the readers of this blog, I have made it a very simple step-by-step to a perfect lawn.

 There are some things you’re just going to have to accept – It is work.
 There is no magic trick to a great yard, it requires a lot of attention.
 So if you’re not willing to do the work it will show.
-So if you don’t want to pay someone else to come out and treat your lawn, or you don’t know someone just bookmark this page, come back to it every spring and you’ll be the envy of all your friends and neighbors too.

 You’re going to need a drop spreader to do this.